It appears that Jesus was God;

 And the New Testament is indeed a very complex collection of writings.
 The different writing styles, evident within it, make it very clear that quite a number of authors were involved with its documents.
 When studied, it is also clear that these writings are ‘beautifully’ interwoven and support each other.
 The consistency of essential themes is again beyond question.

-Again, it all really impresses old auditor me!
+Again, it all really does impress me!

 3. WHY WE SHOULD BELIEVE JESUS’ FOLLOWERS

-Without doubt though, the ‘most difficult bit for beginners’ is to accept the truth of Jesusâ divinity, i.e. ‘Jesus is God‘!
+Without doubt though, the ‘most difficult bit for beginners’ is to accept the truth of Jesus’ divinity, i.e. ‘Jesus is God‘!
 As I have already stated, the inclusion of this ‘belief within early Christianity’ is indicated even in evidence from ancient non Christian sources.
 And of course the New Testament insists upon it.
 And as I have written above, even the Old Testament explained it was ‘to be the case’ hundreds of years before Jesus’ birth.
 But, it is not easy for the modern mind to accept.

-3.1Â Â Jesus’ close followers
+3.1 Jesus’ close followers

 Firstly, we need to ask ourselves why on earth would the Apostles ‘proclaim’ that Jesus was the risen Lord God?
 That is when they knew that they ‘risked life and limb’ by doing so!

-3.2Â Â Jesus’ brother
+3.2 Jesus’ brother

 We also know that it was not easy for James, the brother of Jesus, to believe that his own brother really was the risen, divine Messiah (the Christ).
 Christian sources state that the resurrected Jesus had to prove it to him personally.

-And from Josephusâ writing, we know that James went on to be condemned to death for his ‘witnessing’ about Jesus as such.
+And from Josephus’ writing, we know that James went on to be condemned to death for his ‘witnessing’ about Jesus as such.
 Again James died, because he dared to testify that ‘his brother was God’.

-3.3Â Â Â St Paul
+3.3 St Paul

 Paul also endured incredible suffering, as well as eventual execution, for exactly the same reason.
-I would say that Paulâs letters (written by him through determination in the face of severe hardship) provide us with a solid step towards understanding the ‘real’ Jesus.
+I would say that Paul’s letters (written by him, through determination, in the face of severe hardship) provide us with a solid step towards understanding the ‘real’ Jesus.

 It is evident that Paul genuinely believed himself to be in communion with the living Lord, and was ready to do whatever he was called to do.
-And I mean NO MATTER what the cost.
+And NO MATTER what the cost.

 4. THAT ‘GAME CHANGER’ CONCEPT

-The âconceptâ of God the Father (i.e. similar in character to the Jewish “Yahweh” and Islamic “Allah”) is acceptable within the three monotheist religions of Judaism, Christianity and Islam.
+The ‘concept’ of God the Father (i.e. similar in character to the Jewish “Yahweh” and Islamic “Allah”) is acceptable within the three monotheist religions of Judaism, Christianity and Islam.

-But, as highlighted in the intro, when the concept of Jesus is fully understood a HUGE ‘enrichment’ happens.
-The term âgraceâ sits at the heart of this enrichment.
+BUT, as highlighted in the intro, when the concept of Jesus is fully understood a HUGE ‘enrichment’ happens.
+The term “grace” sits at the heart of this enrichment.
 And it’s all about love.
 This plain little word, grace, relates to a God who was willing to become ‘human’ and suffer a drawn-out painful death just for us!
-As a result of Jesus’ actions, we received a new covenant/ contract for us Christians.
-Yes, that covenant offered us eternal life.
-That is IF each of us are ready to accept his simple offer.

 The end result of accepted Christian writings offers us a genuine ‘religion of love’: God’s love for us, our love of God and love of fellow humans.
 Indeed, if only the darkness in this world could understand the light that shines within it. [see John 1:5] What an ideal world we would have!
-For a better understanding of Christianity itself, its ârulesâ of love and the term âgraceâ, please read the article âChristianity explainedâ.
+For a better understanding of Christianity itself, its ‘rules’ of love and the term “grace”, please read the article “Christianity explained”.

 5. WE CAN EXPERIENCE ‘EVIDENCE’ NOW

-Ok … BUT … here is an interesting question from ‘left field’: why ARE spiritual or supernatural events occurring in church services within the so-called, “Pentecostal/ Charismatic movement”?
-Please check out the article, “Is this Spirit stuff real?” for my own investigation into these events.Â
+Ok … BUT … here is an interesting question from ‘left field’: why ARE genuine ‘spiritual events’ occurring in church services within the so-called, “Pentecostal/ Charismatic movement”?
+And, ‘mark my words’, they really are!

 6. CONCLUSION

 But having said all this, as a one-time ‘hardened’ atheist myself, I am not surprised by the doubts of others who are yet to trial Christian knowledge or experiences for themselves.
-Particularly those experiences that are available within the Pentecostal/ Charismatic movement.

 All I can say in closing is please look into Christian faith with an open mind.
-If a questioning mind like my own can be totally satisfied, then I am sure that anyoneâs can be.
-(To read about the whoâs, howâs and whyâs of this website please click here.)
+If a questioning mind like my own can be totally satisfied, then I am ‘pretty well’ sure that anyone’s can be.
+(To read about the who’s, how’s and why’s of this website please click here.)